parse-community/parse-server-example/README.md

 ### Updating Dependencies

-If you want to upgrade to a newer version of parse-server, parse-dashboard, or other modules, you can run `npm install <package>@<version>`.
+If you want to upgrade to a newer version of parse-server, parse-dashboard, or other modules, you can run `npm install <package>@<version>` from [kudu console](https://blogs.msdn.microsoft.com/benjaminperkins/2014/03/24/using-kudu-with-windows-azure-web-sites/).
 We recommend testing these upgrades on a development instance or locally before modifying your production site.
 If you want to move to the next major version of parse-server or parse-dashboard you'll need to modify your site package.json, as `^major.minor.patch` versioning only allows installing a package of the same major version.

 To change the version of node or npm used on the web app, modify the `engines` property in package.json.